nathany/quit/README.md

 # When Can I Quit?

-Simple Canadian Financial Calculations written in Go.
+A handful of simple Canadian 🇨🇦 financial calculations written in Go.

-Starting with various calculations that could be combined later.
+This is work in progress, starting with various calculations that could be combined later.

 * [x] Income tax calculator (Alberta only)
   * [ ] Tax brackets